 The patent process is often complex, ripe with pitfalls, and is generally known to take a long period of time from the initial filing till issuance is finally received.
-In the US, a utility patent application takes approximately three years till issuance and sometimes longer.
+In the US, a utility patent application takes approximately three years to issuance and sometimes longer.
 However, the United States Patent and Trademark Office (USPTO) offers a variety of prioritized programs and some other options for expediting the application.
-Currently, one of the most well known is the Track One Patent Examination.
+Currently, one of the most well-known is the Track One Patent Examination.

 Track One Prioritized Examination Basics

 Track One Prioritized Examination is one of the most popular routes for expediting a patent application.
 Application through Track One is made as a “request” at the time of filing a utility or plant application and thrives to obtain a final disposition within twelve months.
 Continuation and RCE applications are also eligible for the program.